flobee/public/shell/gitea/install/README.md

 Feel free to run the single scripts like: `backup.sh`, `download.sh`, `install.sh` or `update.sh`.

+To reduce output and handling create and setup your `config.sh` to overwrite the defaults.
+By default you will be asked for each action.

 Depending on the settings in `config.sh[-dist]` the `runner.sh` does all steps and can guide you or just does it without request any futher user